OpenChain-Project/Project-Charter/README.md

 # Project-Charter
-Copies of the Project Charter in various formats.
+This repo contains copies of the Project Charter in various formats.